-P.Crypto-Service Cryptographic services of the TOE The TOE provides secure hardware based cryptographic services for the IC Embedded Software: Triple Data Encryption Standard (TDES) Advanced Encryption Standard (AES)
+P.Crypto-Service Cryptographic services of the TOE

+The TOE provides secure hardware based cryptographic services for the IC Embedded Software:

+- Triple Data Encryption Standard (TDES) - Advanced Encryption Standard (AES)

 This TOE can come with both cryptographic coprocessors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
 In case the SCP is blocked, no AES and DES respectively CMAC computation supported by hardware or SCL is possible.
-In case the Crypto2304T is blocked, no RSA and EC computation - of any version as stated in chapter 1.1 - supported by hardware is possible.
+In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
 No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.
 End of note.